How to stay safe online

 Block suspicious emails and use spam filters

-If you think an email looks suspicious and it doesn’t match the official support email of the company it claims to be from, you should block the address immediately.
+If you think an email looks suspicious and it doesn’t match the official support email of the company it claims to be from, block the address immediately.

-Your email provider often enables spam filters by default.
-These filters detect emails that are likely spam and move them to a dedicated spam inbox.
+Your email provider usually enables spam filters by default.
+These filters detect emails that are likely spam and move them to a dedicated inbox.

-But if you don’t have a spam inbox active, head into your security and privacy settings and enable your spam features there.
+But if you don’t have a spam inbox active, head into your security and privacy settings and turn on your spam features there.

 Other tips